Some new cases of Zilber-Pink in $Y(1)^3$: Preliminaries

 \subsection{G-functions associated with an abelian scheme}

-Consider the situation in Section \ref{sec:TS} and let $\pi \colon \cA\to C$ be an abelian scheme of relative dimension $g$, also defined over $K$.
+Let $K$, $C$, $s_0$, $x$ be as in Section \ref{sec:TS} and let $\pi \colon \cA\to C$ be an abelian scheme of relative dimension $g$, also defined over $K$.
 We write $H^1_{DR}(\cA/C)$ for the relative algebraic de Rham cohomology, equipped with its Gauss--Manin connection